Dilichukwuchukwu/Dilichukwuchukwu/README.md

 # 👋 Hi...Welcome to my HUB

+## ABOUT ME
 [![4.png](https://i.postimg.cc/MG9bDYqq/4.png)](https://postimg.cc/1gNqRw8j)

+I'm an **intermediate mobile app developer** with a passion for developing innovative apps and software solutions that meets business demand.
+Well-equipped in technology, write code to create systems that are reliable.
+Self-Motivated with a strong technical background and self-discipline, having the ability to organize and present complex solutions clearly.
+I Love to build/contribute to new projects so to broading my knowledge in the field and I Love learning new technologies.
+Working in a team or working alone are both fine for me and I like keeping myself busy with coding and reading.
 <!--
 **Dilichukwuchukwu/Dilichukwuchukwu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.